 Designing Our Custom Closet

-Here's our original closet with the wire shelf system.
-What I didn't like was that we couldn't use the bottom shelves, since our clothes hung too low.
+Our original closet had a wire shelf system.
+What I didn’t like was that we couldn’t use the bottom shelves, since our clothes hung too low.

 I also felt like we didn’t have the right combination of short and long hang space.

 Our designer took into account the amount of clothes and shoes we needed to store, our heights (so the bars would be high enough), and any additional features we thought might be helpful.
 We added cabinets above our drawers, hampers for both of us, and jewelry storage for me.

 There are so many additional upgrades!
 It’s easy to get carried away, or as I call it, closet drunk.
 One big decision was whether we wanted the closet wall mounted or floor mounted.
 Essentially the difference is whether it looks built in at the bottom, and a couple thousand dollars.
 We decided to go with a wall mount and save our coins!

 We also could have added a countertop above our drawers, and mirrored the wall behind the opening.
 The answers were no and no!
 While they’re nice, at the end of the day it’s just a closet, and we won’t be spending tons of time in there.